reflex sympathetic dystrophy - RSD updated 11/21/18

 Hope Story Disclaimer -"Lexi's Story" is about one patient's health-care experience.
 Please bear in mind that because every patient is unique, individual patients may respond to treatment in different ways.
 Results are influenced by many factors and may vary from patient to patient.

 George Mandybur, MD, above, performed the surgical procedure Dec.
-28, 2011 at The Christ Hospital Spine Surgery Center.
+28, 2011 at The Mayfield Spine Surgery Center.
+He removed the stimulator several years later, after Lexi had completely healed.